 - 6 How You Store Smoked Meat Matters

 - 7 Smoked Meat Is Perishable So Enjoy it Now

 If Smoke Aids in Meat Preservation, Why Refrigerate Them?

 Before refrigeration people used a combination of smoking, curing and drying to preserve meat.
 Today we simply smoke it without curing or drying, so it needs to be refrigerated because moisture promotes the growth of bacteria.

-We must understand it is bacteria that deteriorates meat and gives us food poisoning.
-Bacteria thrive in moist protein-rich environments between 40°F to 140°F (4°C to 60°C).
+As discussed in our guide on how to store meat, we must understand it is bacteria that deteriorates meat and gives us food poisoning.
+Bacteria thrive in moist protein-rich environments between 40 °F to 140 °F (4 °C to 60 °C).
 To bacteria, that slab of ribs marinating outside the refrigerator for three hours is a luxury resort.

 The smoking process also dries the outside of the meat and leaves smoke deposits which inhibit bacteria growth and help in preserving freshness.
 But, the inside is still moist, and as soon as you cut it or poke it with a thermometer, you introduce new bacteria.